- Mozart: Violin sonata in B flat major, K454

 - Franck: Violin sonata in A major

-Tasmin Little, OBE, has announced her retirement from the concert platform in the summer of 2020, and we’re delighted that she and one of her regular duo partners, Martin Roscoe, are able to be with us for one of her last appearances.
+Due to the Coronavirus (COVID-19), Tasmin Little OBE has delayed her retirement from the concert platform until December 2020.
+We’re delighted that she and one of her regular duo partners, Martin Roscoe, have been able to reschedule this concert and are able to be with us for one of her last appearances.

 ” One of the supremely great violinists of our time” Music-Web International